noevazz/learning_docker/README.md

 ### Stopping A Container

-The `docker container stop <contianer_id>` is used to stop a container, when you issue this command against an alpine container docker sends a signal called `SIGTERM` but `sh` does NOT react to it and in 10 seconds docker fallbacks to `docker container kill` that sends a `SIGKILL` to the container.
+The `docker container stop <contianer_id>` is used to stop a container, when you issue this command against an **alpine** container docker sends a signal called `SIGTERM` but `sh` does NOT react to it and in 10 seconds docker fallbacks to `docker container kill` that sends a `SIGKILL` to the container.
+Other containers like NGINX work with `docker container stop <container_id>` without problems.

+Also when you are in the shell terminal of an **alpine** container it also does not respond to `Ctrl+C`, in this case a `SIGINT` is sent but sh does not accept such commands, the workaround is to use `exit` command or use `docker container stop <container_id>`.

 ## NGINX